 I am excited to have recruited help from a non-Floridian writer for this particular topic!
 Jennifer Taylor from MomTricks is guest writing.
 You will need her tips if you live anywhere but South Florida, so please read and share this with your other cold-weather friends.
-(This post contains affiliate links.)

 Everything You Need to Know to Keep Your Baby Warm and Health This Winter: